trsong/trsong.github.io/_posts/2020-05-01-DailyQuestionsMay.md

 ```
 -->

-### June 23, 2020 \[Medium\] Minimum Size Subarray Sum
+### June 23, 2020 LC 209 \[Medium\] Minimum Size Subarray Sum
 ---
-> **Question:** Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s.
-If there isn't one, return 0 instead.
+> **Question:** Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum >= s.
->
-> Given an array of n positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s.
 If there isn't one, return 0 instead.

 **Example:**
 ```py